LarsBesselmann/LibertyGettingStarted-Lab/README.md

             * to build the application war and deploy it to Liberty
         * Visual Studio Code
             * as IDE to build the application code
-        * Liberty Tools plugin for Visual Studio Code
+        * Liberty Tools Plugin for Visual Studio Code
             * provides a Liberty dashboard with Dev Mode integration in the IDE
             * provides Jakarta EE and MicroProfile code assistance
             * provides Liberty configuration assistance